gvwilson/thirdbit/src/fiction/iffy/index.md

 as Iffy and Wales undid snaps and buckles.
 Pauldrons,
 greaves,
-mis-matched vambraces with tiny rocket launchers, gauntlets that could crush rock or deliver electric shocks—all of them eventually lay in an untidy navy blue pile in the corner.
+vambraces with tiny rocket launchers, gauntlets that could crush rock or deliver electric shocks—all of them eventually lay in a navy blue pile in the corner.

 "I should go find Doctor Johel,"
 Wales said quietly after they shifted Honesty to the mattress.